 If your home was a foreclosure/Sheriff Sale we will check the master delivery list to verify that it was not delivered before delivering a new cart.
 We will not deliver a toter/cart unless you have a completed moving permit.

 How should I place the cart at the curb or in my alley?

 Place the wheels to the back closer to home and the bar should be to the street or alley.
 If your home has a driveway, place the Single Stream Recylcing Toter/Cart to the left of the driveway and your refuse to the right of the driveway.
-After your first several pickup you will see that Waste Management will leave the cart in the general locationthat they would like to see it for pickup.

 Do Not dump into pipes!
 Antifreeze will contaminate drinking water.

 Recycle aluminum and/or steel (tin) for curbside pickup.
 For health purposes, rinse can thoroughly or run thru dishwasher and remove or push in sharp lids.
 Do not recycle food trays or foils.

 Car or Truck Batteries